helsenorge/refero/README.md

 This callback is called when the current step in a step-view changes.
 It takes in the parameter newIndex, which contains the new index that the current index will be updated to.
 This can be used to make progress indicators display the correct step.

+### `focusHandler: (focusedElement: HTMLElement) => void`

+A callback function that allows consumers to manage focus logic on initialization and when navigating between steps in step-view.

 # Scoring Functionality